lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.txt

 # Saves csv files with the topic indicators per iteration in the log directory
 # the files are named z_XX.csv where XX is the iteration number
 log_topic_indicators = true

+# Do minimal pre-processing of the text.
+With this option all pre-processing is
+# expected to have been done beforehand.
+It just tokenizes the text to words
+# based on Unicode SPACE and LINE separator classes
+# It does NOT:
+# * lowercase
+# * remove punctuation (commas, periods, colon, etc) or quotes
+# * remove special characters parenthesis, underscores, split compound words ("hell-bent")
+# * remove numbers
+no_preprocess = true